deniskyashif/blog/content/posts/2026-08-29-ddd-integration-events.md

 publish(OrderReadyForFulfillmentV1)
 ```

-Suppose `save(order)` commits and the process crashes before publishing the event.
-Ordering now considers the order placed, but Fulfillment never finds out about it.
-Reversing the two operations does not help.
-If we publish first and saving the order then fails, Fulfillment may prepare an order that does not exist.
+This is the failure from the opening of this article. `save(order)` commits, the process crashes, and the event never leaves the building.
+Ordering considers the order placed, Fulfillment never finds out, and the customer waits for a package nobody is preparing.

+Why not publish first, then save?
+Walk it through: the event goes out, saving the order fails, and now Fulfillment prepares an order that does not exist.

 The problem is that the database and the message broker are two independent systems.
 In most applications, we cannot wrap both in one atomic transaction.
 What we can do is commit the domain change and the **intent to publish** in the same database transaction.
 This is the idea behind the **transactional outbox** pattern.